-I Bonds are great, but there’s a limit on how much you can buy each year.
-After you buy all the I Bonds you can buy in your personal account, trust, business, as gifts, from your tax refund, and for your kids, then what?
-A natural answer is TIPS.
-They are another type of government bond with inflation protection.
+After you bought all the I Bonds you could buy in your personal account, trust, business, as gifts, from your tax refund, and for your kids, now what?
+Should you keep buying them every year?

 I have a lot to say on this topic because I wrote a book about TIPS back in 2010.
 Amazingly little has changed in all these years.
 Specific interest rates changed and some new mutual funds and ETFs came out, but the principles are still the same.
 I’ll give you the gist of TIPS in this post.